intel/rohd/doc/tutorials/chapter_5/00_basic_modules.md

 If you have prior experience with System Verilog, you may already be familiar with the concept of a `Module`, as it is similar to what we are referring to in ROHD.

-In a typical ROHD framework, you will need a Module in order to unlock the capabilities of the `generateSynth()`, `Simulation()` functions and etc. Therefore, it is important to learn about the ROHD module in order to increase the flexibility of hardware design.
-We will be using the `.build()` function extensively in later sequential circuits.

 In ROHD, `Module` has inputs and outputs that connects them.
 However, there are severals rules that **MUST** be followed.

 1. All logic within a `Module` must consume only inputs (from the `inputs` or `addInput` methods) to the Module directly or indirectly.